SallyH3/prototypeFlash/README.md

 #### Future iterations:

-In the future, I'd like to add a study list feature that changes the 'Number Wrong' text into a button where the user can click it and the cards will display with a scroll bar for them to study questions they had gotten wrong.
+In the future, I'd like to add a study list feature that changes the 'Number wrong' text into a button where the user can click this button and the cards will display with a scroll bar for them to study questions they had gotten wrong.

 ---